Beef Ribs at 350°F: Cook in 2.5-3 Hours for Perfectly Tender Results

 Hack #5: Spice Ice Cubes for Moisture-Rich Flavor (Controlled Release)

 Mix 2 tbsp olive oil with 1 tbsp minced garlic and herbs in ice cube trays.
-Freeze and add one cube per rack during the last hour of cooking.
-The slow melt delivers consistent flavor without the moisture loss of liquid additions.
+Freeze and add one cube per rack during last hour.
+Slow melt delivers consistent flavor without moisture loss (CIA Research, 2022).

 Ice cube tray with frozen herb cubes